-In 2014, Nigeria adopted the HIV and AIDS (Anti-Discrimination) Act, which guarantees a right to be free from discrimination based on HIV status.128 The Act takes some steps to ensure protection of women with disabilities from violations associated with HIV-including by outlawing cultural practices that may increase the risk of HIV transmission.129 However, persons with disabilities themselves are invisible in the Act, and their situations are not adequately addressed.
-For instance, although the Act defines discrimination against persons with HIV to include failures to reasonably accommodate their needs, the Act appears to require only that services and individuals provide reasonable accommodation based on HIV status and not other statuses such as disability, as required by the CRPD.130 Given that, as noted above, there are few sexual and reproductive health services that target or accommodate persons with disabilities, this omission creates a major gap when persons with disabilities need to access sexual and reproductive health services of sexual violence and sex work or prostitution-are not addressed at all in the Act, meaning that these issues are also less likely to be included in the Act's implementation and enforcement.
+In 2014, Nigeria adopted the HIV and AIDS (Anti-Discrimination) Act, which guarantees a right to be free from discrimination based on HIV status.
+108 The Act takes some steps to ensure protection of women with disabilities from violations associated with HIV, including by outlawing cultural practices that may increase the risk of HIV transmission.
+109 However, persons with disabilities themselves are invisible in the Act, and their situations are not adequately addressed.
+For instance, although the Act defines discrimination against persons with HIV to include failures to reasonably accommodate their needs, the Act appears to require only that services and individuals provide reasonable accommodation based on HIV status and not other statuses such as disability, as required by the CRPD.
+110 Additionally, some issues faced disproportionately by women, including women with disabilities, that increase their exposure to HIV-such as lack of access to comprehensive sexuality education and increased experiences of sexual violence and sex work or prostitution-are not addressed at all in the Act, meaning that these issues are also less likely to be included in the Act's implementation and enforcement.